 Sepsis can progress rapidly to multiorgan failure and shock, and is often fatal.
 Survival is dependent on a high index of suspicion of sepsis, early recognition, and timely intervention.

 Patients with evidence of sepsis, including signs of organ dysfunction, require immediate hospital assessment.

 Empiric broad-spectrum antibiotic therapy (based on the most probable pathogens and site of infection) should be administered as soon as possible, and preferably within the first hour if the patient is progressing to shock.

 Blood cultures, as well as cultures of all potentially infected body fluids, should be obtained as indicated by symptoms and the risk profile of the patient, ideally before the initiation of antimicrobial treatment.

-Any source of infection should be controlled as a matter of urgency, preferably within 6 hours following recognition.
+Any source of infection should be controlled as a matter of urgency within 6-12 hours following recognition.

 Evidence of hypoperfusion or shock should be identified and treated with immediate intravenous fluid challenges, if present.
 Shock that fails to respond to fluid challenges necessitates urgent critical care referral for consideration of vasopressors and/or inotropes.

 Sepsis is defined as life-threatening organ dysfunction caused by a dysregulated host response to an infection.
 The definition of sepsis was updated in 2016 following publication of the Third International Consensus Definitions for Sepsis and Septic Shock (Sepsis-3).
 This recommended that organ dysfunction should be defined using the Sequential (or Sepsis-related) Organ Failure Assessment (SOFA) criteria or the "quick" (q)SOFA criteria.

-The widely-accepted 2016 consensus definitions marked a shift away from the previous systemic inflammatory response syndrome (SIRS) definition and the first 1991 international consensus definition, which described severe sepsis as sepsis associated with organ dysfunction, hypoperfusion, or hypotension; septic shock was defined as sepsis with hypotension despite adequate fluid replacement.
+The widely-accepted 2016 consensus definitions marked a shift away from the previous systemic inflammatory response syndrome (SIRS) definition and the first 1991 international consensus definition, which described severe sepsis as sepsis associated with organ dysfunction, hypoperfusion, or hypotension; and septic shock as sepsis with hypotension despite adequate fluid replacement.